Barnold8/YTS/readme.md

     * Timer
         * Unchecked runtime.lastError: The message port closed before a response was received. (when trying to change videos)
         * countdown isnt updated when skipping with arrow keys on page (not high priority)

     * Queue
         * After last video is done, the next video in the queue on the youtube page is swapped to
+        * If the native queue is not to the right of the video, the generation code refuses to work due to a payload not existing??